What is the Digital Media Fee?

 Yes.
 Generally, the hotel will provide a credit on your final bill.
 Otherwise, you may request a refund from the hotel.

-If a guest stays in our hotel longer than 90 days and we apply a credit to his bill for the Digital Media Fee paid during the first 90 days, how can we recover those funds from the Department of Taxation?
+If a guest stays in our hotel longer than 90 days and we apply a credit to his bill for the Digital Media Fee paid during the first 90 days, how can we recover those funds from Virginia Tax?

-For funds already collected and remitted, you may claim a credit by adjusting Line 2 of your return (Form DM-1) for the current month, or you may write to the Department of Taxation at P.O.
+For funds already collected and remitted, you may claim a credit by adjusting Line 2 of your return (Form DM-1) for the current month, or you may write to Virginia tax at P.O.
 Box 1115, Richmond, VA 23218-1115 to request a refund.
-If the fee has not yet been remitted to the Department, you may adjust your liability on for current month on Line 2 of Form DM-1.
+If the fee has not yet been remitted to Virginia Tax, you may adjust your liability on for current month on Line 2 of Form DM-1.

 In completing the Form DM-1, should the gross taxable sales reported on Line 1 include the Digital Media Fee collected?